carmine560/trading-assistant/README.md

 ### Create or Modify Action ###

-Create or modify an action to be processed by this script.
+Create or modify an action for processing by this script.

 ``` powershell
 py trading_assistant.py -M [ACTION]
 ```

-Then insert, modify, or delete each command of the action.
-An action is a list of sequential commands, and a command is a tuple of itself and its arguments.
-These actions are saved in the configuration file.
+An action is a list of sequential tuples, and each tuple consists of a command and its arguments.
+The configuration file saves these actions.
 Possible commands are:

 ``` python
 ACTION = [